mullinmax/ranker/README.md

 Each user also maintains personal Elo ratings for every media item they have ranked.
 The stats page shows your own Elo alongside the global values for the highest and lowest rated media.
+Every entry on the statistics tables includes the number of rankings that its Elo score is based on, both globally and for your account.